 Ensure that your condensation drain isn’t clogged and is working correctly.
 If there is water on the floor at the base of the system, this is a hint that the drain may be plugged.
 You can also have water leaks that damage your walls, ceilings, and furnaces.
 If you don’t notice it right away, you’ll eventually have mold growth.

 When you detect that your air conditioner is not functioning correctly, you should address the issue immediately to prevent it from becoming a larger, and more expensive problem.

-For professional help diagnosing and repairing plumbing, heating & cooling, water heater, and sewer & main line problems and more, contact Einstein Plumbing, Heating, and Cooling at 888-671-7767 or email us at [email protected].
+For professional help diagnosing and repairing plumbing, heating & cooling, water heater, and sewer & main line problems and more, contact Einstein Pros at 888-671-7767 in Oregon, Washington and Nevada.